-Dancer, pop singer, choreographer.
-Paula Julie Abdul was born on June 19, 1962, in San Fernando, California.
+Dancer, singer, choreographer and television personality Paula Julie Abdul was born on June 19, 1962, in San Fernando, California.
 The daughter of Harry Abdul, owner of a sand and gravel business, and Lorraine Abdul, a pianist, Paula grew up in the San Fernando Valley.
-Abdul showed a passion for dance at an early age, and began taking lessons at eight years old.
+Abdul showed a passion for dance at an early age, and began taking lessons at 8 years old.
 In addition to her dance classes, Abdul was a conscientious student.
 By the time she entered Van Nuys High School, she was an honor student and cheerleader.
 At 15, she received a scholarship to a Palm Springs dance camp, and appeared in the 1978 musical film Junior High School, with several other Van Nuys students.

 After high school, Abdul continued her studies at California State University in Northridge, where she majored in communications.
 But dancing remained her biggest passion, and during her freshman year at CSU she was selected from more than 700 women to become a Los Angeles Lakers cheerleader.
 Within three months as a Laker Girl, Abdul was selected to be the group's head choreographer.
 She dropped out of CSU six months later to focus completely on her dance career.
 The move paid off, and soon Abdul's choreography caught the attention of The Jackson 5, who hired her as an assistant dance director for their Victory tour.